marwy1000/mocka/README.md

 # Mocka

 Mocka is a Python CLI tool that generates JSON data based on a JSON Schema.
-The input is taken from a scheme file path or your clipboard.
+The input is taken as an CLI option or your clipboard.
 Output is copied to your clipboard, the console and can be saved to a file.
-Mocka detects what kind of data it should generate for each field and can be further extended by you.
+Mocka detects what kind of data it should generate and how for each field and can be further extended by you.

 ## LICENSE and COPYRIGHT

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Copyright (C) 2025 Salih Serdenak

-## Features

-- Generate data based on a JSON Schema
-- Define how data is generated
-- Override specific values with a fixed value
-- Take input from the clipboard or a file
-- Output to console, clipboard or file

 ## Requirements